Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 Fluke, sometimes also called summer flounder, are a unique fish found along the East Coast and Southern New Jersey's ocean and back bays.
 The fishing techniques we will be discussing will concentrate on these areas and have worked for years in targeting these tricky and tasty fish.

-Fluke are a flatfish with both of its eyes located on the top of its body, this is well suited for its ambush style of hunting.
-Fluke lie in wait, flat on the bottom of the ocean or back bays, waiting patiently for its prey to swim over them, then, in a burst of speed, the fluke strikes out and drags its meal to the bottom to eat.
-Hopefully, after reading this hub, that meal will be your bait or lure attached to your fishing line!
+Fluke are a flatfish that has both of its eyes located on the top of its body.
+This evolutionary adaptation is well suited for its ambush style of hunting.
+Fluke lie in wait, flat on the bottom of the ocean or back bays, waiting patiently for their prey to swim over them.
+Then, in a burst of speed, the fluke strikes out and drags its meal to the bottom to eat.
+Hopefully, after reading this article, that meal will be your bait or lure attached to your fishing line!
 When targeting these fish in the back bays, location is very important.

-Summer Founder season in New Jersey begins 5/7/2012 and ends 9/25/2012 you can keep 8 fish 18" min.
-Check with other states along the East Coast for their respective regulations as fluke are highly regulated.
+Summer Founder season in New Jersey begins in May and ends in September.
+You can keep 8 fish 18" min.
+Check with the NJDEP for their updated regulations as fluke are highly regulated in New Jersey.

-To get to these locations, your are going to need a boat.
-Fishing boats range from many lengths and styles and we would need another Hub to discuss these so I will just use my boat as an example of back water fishing boats.
-I use a 17' center console with an 85 HP Suzuki outboard for my backwater fluking trips.
+To get to these locations, you are going to need a boat.
+Fishing boats range in many lengths and styles and we would need another article to discuss all of the options.
+I will just use my current boat as an example of backwater fishing boats.
+I use a 17' Offshore center console fishing boat with an 85 HP Suzuki outboard for my backwater fluking trips.
 Two people on a boat this size is perfect.
-A boat with a shallow draft and enough room for two to three people is plenty for back bay fluking, somewhere in the range of 17' to 20' should be sufficient.
+A boat with a shallow draft and enough room for two to three people is plenty for back bay fluke fishing.
+A boat somewhere in the range of 17' to 20' should be sufficient.
 A T-Top or Bimini Top is a must for long excursions on hot, sunny, summer days.
-If you plan on filling up that cooler with an all day trip, you gotta have shade.
-I like to bring a cooler for drinks and lunch and I have a livewell on board to hold the days catch.
+If you plan on filling up that cooler with an all-day trip, you gotta have shade.
+I like to bring a cooler for drinks and lunch and I have a live well on board to hold the day's catch.

 Example of a Typical Fluke Rig